vyos/vyos-documentation/docs/configuration/vrf/index.rst

    unicast VRF to VPN.
 If the value specified is auto, the label value is automatically assigned from a pool maintained.

 .. cfgcmd:: set vrf name <name> protocols bgp address-family
             <ipv4-unicast|ipv6-unicast> route-map vpn <import|export>
             [route-map <name>]

    Specifies an optional route-map to be applied to routes imported or exported between the current unicast VRF and VPN.

 .. cfgcmd:: set vrf name <name> protocols bgp address-family
             <ipv4-unicast|ipv6-unicast> <import|export> vpn

    Enables import or export of routes between the current unicast VRF and VPN.

 .. cfgcmd:: set vrf name <name> protocols bgp address-family
             <ipv4-unicast|ipv6-unicast> import vrf <name>

    Shortcut syntax for specifying automatic leaking from vrf VRFNAME to the current VRF using the VPN RIB as intermediary.
 The RD and RT are auto derived and should not be specified explicitly for either the source or destination VRF’s.

+.. _l3vpn-vrf example operation:

 Operation
 =========